The IRS Issues Additional Phone Scam Warning

 IRS Commissioner John Koskinen told taxpayers that these losses are avoidable.
-“There are clear warning signs…” he said, “Taxpayers should remember their first contact with the IRS will not be a call from out of the blue….A big red flag for these scams are angry, threatening calls from people who say they are from the IRS and urging immediate payment.”
+“There are clear warning signs…” he said, “Taxpayers should remember their first contact with the IRS will not be a call from out of the blue….A big red flag for these scams is angry, threatening calls from people who say they are from the IRS and urging immediate payment.”
 He concluded, “This is not how we operate.”

 How to Identify Fraudulent IRS Calls